Grace DeMoss

-Grace DeMoss Zwahlen (born 1927) is a former competitive women's American amateur golfer from Oregon.
+Grace DeMoss Zwahlen (September 29, 1927 – November 25, 2024) was an American amateur golfer from Oregon.

-She was the first Pacific Northwesterner to be named to the United States Curtis Cup team in 1952 and then again in 1954.
+DeMoss was the first Pacific Northwesterner to be named to the United States Curtis Cup team in 1952 and then again in 1954.
 After retiring from competitive golf, Zwahlen was elected to numerous sports Halls of Fame.
 From 1986 to 2017 she gave back to the game of golf by serving as a girls' golf coach at high schools in Oregon and Southern California.

-Early life and career
+Early life and college career

-DeMoss was born in Corvallis, Oregon, one of five daughters of Ray DeMoss, a Corvallis businessman.
+DeMoss was born in Corvallis, Oregon on September 29, 1927, one of five daughters of Ray DeMoss, a Corvallis businessman.
 She started playing golf as a teenager at the Corvallis Country Club, though she was initially more interested in equestrian sports.

 She entered her first tournament, the Portland Open, in 1945 and came in last place.
 In her next major tournament a year later, the Pacific Northwest Golf Association Amateur, she made the semifinals, and then a year after that, lost in the finals.
 Her first tournament victory came in the 1947 Portland City Amateur.

+DeMoss graduated from Oregon State University in 1952, but did not compete collegiately as Oregon State did not have a women's golf team until the 1970s.

-Golf success
+Golf career

 After her win in Portland, she entered tournaments across North America, primarily on the west coast.
 In 1949, she won her first major tournament, the Canadian Women's Amateur.
 Following that win, she played throughout the winter in California to keep her game sharp.
 In 1950, she won the Pacific Northwest Amateur Championship played at Capilano Golf and Country Club in West Vancouver, British Columbia.
 She followed this victory with a semifinalist finish at the U.S. Women's Amateur, and was a finalist at the Canadian Women's Amateur, the Women's Trans-Mississippi, and the Oregon Women's Amateur, and was medalist at the Women's Western Open.

 In 1952, she was named to the United States' Curtis Cup team, the first golfer from the Northwest to receive the honor.
 However, that year, the American team lost the Cup for the first time since its inception.
 Two years later, in 1954, DeMoss was again named to the team.
 This time, DeMoss and her team reclaimed the Cup at the matches contested at Merion Golf Club.

 Following her early success, she relocated to Florida to play golf year round where she won Florida Women's Amateur championships in 1955, 1957, and 1958.
 She returned to the Northwest to claim three straight Oregon women's amateur titles from 1956 to 1958.

 She continued to play competitively into the 1960s before retiring to start and raise her family.
 From 1986–2006, she was the girls' golf coach at Crescent Valley High School in her hometown of Corvallis, Oregon and from 2007–2017 she was the girls' freshman/sophomore golf coach at Santa Margarita Catholic High School in Rancho Santa Margarita, California.